Primary Metering vs Secondary Metering

 Conclusion

 Primary metering and secondary metering are both good ways to meter a customer’s service.
 They are two different approaches to the same problem.
 You can meter a large industrial customer with primary metering equipment even though they may have ten different transformers on their site.
 You could also meter those ten transformers with secondary meter and come out the same.
+If you want to learn more about CT meters, our readers have found CT Meters: Understanding Current Transformer Meters and Their Applications to be helpful.

 CT Meters: Understanding Current Transformer Meters and Their Applications